A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: CALM in Rsync Systems

-\textbf{Remark:} From a states of knowledge perspective, in \emph{rsfd} systems (\emph{rsbv}, \emph{rsync}), \emph{common knowledge} (\emph{$\delta$-com\-mon knowledge}) can be obtained by simply using broadcasting \cite{Fagin:2003:RK:995831}.
+\stitle{Remark}: From a states of knowledge perspective, in \emph{bsp} systems (respectively \emph{bsp-d} - \emph{rsync}), \emph{common knowledge} (\emph{$\delta$-com\-mon knowledge}) can be obtained by simply using broadcasting \cite{FaginHMV03}.
 However, if the final outcome is returned before $\delta$-common knowledge is reached, the former was computed without coordination.
 For what concerns non-monotonic queries, the result of a query can be correctly computed only if the stability of the negated predicates is common knowledge among the nodes in the network.
-This highlights the main difference between broadcasting and snapshot/synchronized coordination: the former exists in \emph{rsfd} - \emph{rsbv} just because of the tight requirements imposed on the system; the latter are required by the actual semantic of the query.
+This highlights the main difference between broadcasting and snapshot/synchronized coordination: the former exists in \emph{bsp} - \emph{bsp-d} just because of the tight requirements imposed on the system; the latter are required by the actual semantics of the query.